vapourismo/luwra/docs/mkdocs/wrapping.md

 # Wrapping
-Luwra provides a simple way to generate Lua [C functions][lua-cfunction] from functions and class members like methods and accessors using the `LUWRA_WRAP` macro.
+Luwra provides a simple way to generate Lua [C functions][lua-cfunction] from functions and class members like methods and accessors using the [LUWRA_WRAP][luwra-wrap] macro.
 These kind of C functions are useful, because they work just like regular Lua functions within the Lua virtual machine.
 Registering these functions is the most straightforward way of providing the functionality of your application to Lua.

 ## Functions
 When wrapping functions, one must consider that all parameter types must be read from the